ePages-de/epages-docs/_posts/2015-06-25-infrastructure-as-code.md

 ## Running Jenkins slaves on developer machines

 Being able to run lots of build jobs in parallel is key to receiving fast feedback from our CI infrastructure.
-With modern desktops and laptops there is enough idle CPU and RAM resources available in our offices most of the time, which we want to use for this purpose by running [Jenkins slave](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines).
+With modern desktops and laptops there is enough idle CPU and RAM resources available in our offices most of the time, which we want to use for this purpose by running [Jenkins slaves](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines).
 In order not to interfere with the operating system and tools installation on each developer's machine, we create virtual images (or maybe even [Docker](https://www.docker.com/) containers in the future) containing all the components needed for a Jenkins slave to execute build jobs.
 Using the [Jenkins Swarm Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Swarm+Plugin) each slave registers itself at its central master, which delegates build job execution to idle slave nodes.
-Each build job is configured to carry one or more `label`s, which control that they get only executed on slaves which can support these kind of jobs.
+Each build job is configured to carry one or more _labels_, which control that they get only executed on slaves which can support these kind of jobs.
 This way we can separate e.g. [Selenium](http://www.seleniumhq.org/) integration tests from unit tests.

 # Outlook